 Under Allocated Bonds

 We are under allocated to bonds, and most likely will be for some time given our low interest rate environment, the almost certainty of unfavorable Fed action in the coming years, and the $15 trillion in international sovereign debt with negative yields.
 One of the most attractive bonds is the 10-year U.S. Treasury.
 The chart below shows its nominal yield.
 An investor can currently get a 2.33% yield by investing their hard-earned money in this 10-year investment.
 But this doesn’t provide the full picture.
-Let’s just assume that our investor has an e ective tax rate at 20%.
+Let’s just assume that our investor has an e effective tax rate at 20%.
 Their earnings have now dropped to 1.86%.
-Then we have to look at in ation, which is now 1.69%.
-Our investor earns 0.17% net of taxes and in ation.
-If in ation picks up our investor could lose their purchasing power.
+Then we have to look at in inflation, which is now 1.69%.
+Our investor earns 0.17% net of taxes and in inflation.
+If in inflation picks up our investor could lose their purchasing power.

 Over Allocated Stocks

 We think that there is a lot more upside to the U.S. stock market and a lot of opportunity in the international stock markets.
 As we discussed, earnings expectations look good, valuations are mixed but at the very worst slightly overvalued.
 While economic activity is not robust, it’s not weak either.

 The stock market tends to move in long-term, secular movements.
 The average secular bear market lasts 13 years, while the average secular bull market lasts 14 years.
 We went through a secular bear market from 2000 through 2013.
 The last secular bull market was from 1982 through 2000.
 There are cycles within these secular movements.
 For example, we had bear cycles in 1987, 1990, and 1994 during the last secular bull market.
 Just like we had bull cycles from 2003 through 2007, and 2009 through 2013, during the last secular bear market.